Best Eyeglass Cleaning Machine For Clear Vision

 Check out this satisfying video and watch the grime dance away from your glasses.

-They work well, very well, but are ultrasonic cleaning machines safe to use on eyeglass, this is a question that we need to address!
+They work well, very well, but are ultrasonic cleaning machines safe on eyeglass, or can the high frequencies damage the lenses and frame?

 Are Ultrasonic Eyeglass Cleaners Safe For Anti-Reflective Lenses?